dratul/eb04_Probably_FFT_as_sample_interpolator/README.md

 <h5> About the Lab (Objective) : </h5>

-“Digital Signal Processing” is a core subject of Electronics and Communication Engineering.
-It introduces the concept of analog and digital signal processing.
-The lab consists of introduction to signal processing starting from generation of signals, time and frequency of signals and systems using Fourier, Laplace and Z transform to Design of digital Filters.
+Digital Signal Processing is used by all the computing machines for information generation and transmission.
+In this lab user will learn sampling of infomation, frequency transformation of signals, fast Fourier transform, application of fast Fourier transform for interpolation os samples, Laplace trsnsdform, Z transform and design of digital Filters.

 <h5> About the Experiment : </h5>